A Deeper Look Into Dundas BI's In-Memory Engine

 Dundas BI is a .NET web application running on an IIS web server meaning the overall memory of the application is managed by the .NET process, which handles other items aside for In-Memory data cube results.
 This together with some factors such as the hardware specs of the server, the number and complexity of the data transformations within the data cube, and the nature (size and structure) of the data cube results, define the memory utilization and the build speed of the model.

 The size of the data cube result is, of course, an important factor, but more importantly, it is the number of hierarchies and unique hierarchy members (cardinality) that are being used in your data cube (see the data cube process results).
 As the data cube result tree structure grows larger, increasing the number of hierarchies or member hierarchies can exponentially increase the memory usage.
 As a best practice, to minimize memory usage and processing time, it is recommended to only keep necessary hierarchies within the data cubes stored In-Memory.
+From Version 6 onwards, attribute hierarchies can be utilized in order to reduce the number of hierarchies to be processed.
+Attribute hierarchies contain other hierarchies that provide details about or describe a particular hierarchy.
+E.g., Products can be described by their Color, Size, Class etc. and can be selected as Attribute Hierarchies for the Product hierarchy.
+In the data cube, four hierarchies are reduced to one hierarchy.
+This reduces the number of hierarchies to be processed in-memory significantly thereby reducing the memory usage.
+The advantage of this approach is that the attributes automatically become available when using the hierarchy in a metric set and can be displayed on a visual.
+More information on how to use attribute hierarchies in the data cube can be found here.
 It is also recommended to separate data cubes that relate to different business domains, each with unique sets of measures and hierarchies.
 For example, two separate data cubes should be created for HR and Marketing data, as both domains are highly unlikely to share the same measures between them.

 Optimizing the In-Memory builds is also achieved by minimizing the number of measures, and the supported aggregators for each, in the data cube process results (for example, remove average supported aggregation for measures that should never be averaged, etc.).
 Similar to the number of hierarchies, reducing those options will limit the size of the In-Memory tree structure built, yielding a faster build time, smaller memory consumption and faster data retrieval.